-Who was the editor of FUTURISTIC SCIENCE FICTION magazine?
 What was the title of Philip Jose Farmer's novel about an interracial love affair?
-What SF anthology was edited by Leslie Charteris, author of the Saint series?
-Which gothic romance ends with a nuclear war?
-What was Bram Stocker's only science fiction novel?
-It is extremely unlikely that you will be able to answer any of these questions unless you are one of those helplessly obseased people known as Collectors.
+What SF anthology was edited by Leslie ends with a nuclear war?
+What was Bram Stoker's only science fiction novel?
+It is extremely unlikely that you will be able to answer sessed people known as Collectors.

 Collecting takes an almost infinite number of forms.
 Some people collect pulp magazines, others digest magazines, still others both.
 Some collect paperbacks or hardcovers, comics or fanzines, artwork or original manuscripts.
-There are thematic collectors, specializing in a particular author or group of authors, a particular type of story, works from a particular publishing house, or works of a sub-genre, such as space-opera, Burroughsiana, Lovecraftiana, etc. There are Collectors who specialize in pornographic SF, or non-SF by major writers generally identified with the field.
-Some deal only with foreign language publications.
+There are thematic collectors, specializing in a particular author or group of authors, a particular type of story, works from a particular publishing house, or works of a sub-genre, such as space-opera, Burroughsiana, Lovecraftiana, etc. There are Collectors who specialize in pernographic SF, or non-SF by major writers generally identified with the field. deal only with foreign language publications.
 There is almost no classification that does not attract its own small group of adherents.
-And then there are the most haunted group of all --Completists.
+And then there are the most haunted group of all--Completists.
 Completists aren't happy unless they have all of everything, and when they do, they are unhappy because there is nothing more to collect.
 Completists often branch out, adopting whole classifications of borderline novels into the SF genre, occult novels, spy novels with ambitious plots, supernatural horror, avant-garde, and everyhting else that they can justify labelling "SF".
 Completists generally die at an early age, penniless, choking on an overdoes of bookstore back room dust.